handydani/tutorial-website/README.md

     <title></title>
 </head>
 ```

 This is all included with the starter-website index.html file so you don't have to worry about that right now.

 The body contains the bread and butter of your website's HTML code.
 It's where you'd put all those <p> tags and <img src =...> tags.

-### This scary thing called Javascript
+## This scary thing called Javascript
 We will be using Bootstrap, an open-source, front-end framework.
 It contains templates we'll be calling upon in our files.
-In our starter file you'll notice that there's this big chunk of code with 'nav' all over it.
 This is Bootstrap's responsive navigation header which we will be using.
 If you remove the link in the header then our navigation bar looks completely different.

 ```html